laudiacay/barustenberg/CONTRIBUTING.md

 [good first issues][good-first-issues] label for in the issues tab to see a list of issue that good for those new to the project.

+# THE REST OF THIS DOC IS MOOOOSTLY TRUE, BUT READ THIS FIRST!
+This is very much a WIP of a repo.
+None of it works right now.
+Right now main compiles with a ton of warnings.
+No tests work.
+You can start porting tests or removing TODOs and then stick it in a PR.
+I would love that.

 ## Where to Get Help

 The main way to get help is by sending an email to [c@laudiacay.cool][support-email].